TeamGraphix/graphix/.github/pull_request_template.md

 - If applicable, add a line to the [unreleased] part of CHANGELOG.md, following [keep-a-changelog](https://keepachangelog.com/en/1.0.0/).
 - Format added code by `ruff`
   - See `CONTRIBUTING.md` for more details
+- Make sure the checks (github actions) pass.
+- Check that the docs compile without errors (run `make html` in `./docs/` - you may need to install dependency for sphinx docs, see `docs/requirements.txt`.)

 Then, please fill in below: